Ola-Olawoyin/tantalizers/README.md

 * TC9 - Meal Images Displayed
        •	Given I am on the menu page
        •	Then I should see corresponding images for each menu item
-* TR9 - The meal images are masonrily arranged and responsively displayed with respecto to viewport
+* TR9 - The meal images are masonrily arranged and responsively displayed with respect to viewport sizes
 ![meal images](documentation/mealimages.gif)
 ![responsive meal images](documentation/responsivemealimage.png)